 - You?

 - A colleague/your team?

 - PwC-your firm or the network?

 - Your client/a client?

 - Other third parties?

+- What are the guiding parameters?

 - Does it feel right?

 - The law-is it legal?

 - Regulation/professional standards.

 - PwC standards and policies.

 - Client reactions.

 - Wider third party reactions.

 - PwC Purpose.

 - PwC values.

-- Report your concerns to ethics teams, OGC, R&O, HC) as necessary.

-- Communicate vour concerns

-- Reflect on what you have
+- Report your concerns to appropriate resources (e.g., ethics teams, OGC, R&O, HC) as necessary. - Communicate your concerns and rationale to the relevant stakeholders. as appropriate. - Reflect on what you have learned and whether anything needs to change.